SemVer, NuGet, and Nightly Builds

 - Patch: Backwards compatible bug fixes only.

-Additionally, pre-release versions of your API can be denoted by appending an arbitrary string to the Patch number.
+Additionally, pre-release versions of your API can be denoted by appending a dash and an arbitrary string after the Patch number.
 For example:

-When you’re ready to release, you just remove the string and that version is considered “higher” than all the pre-release versions.
+When you’re ready to release, you just remove the pre-release part and that version is considered “higher” than all the pre-release versions.
 The pre-release versions are given precedence in alphabetical order (well technically lexicographic ASCII sort order).

 Therefore, the following is an example from lowest to highest versions of a package.